 For purposes of subsequent measurement, Debt instruments are measured at amortised cost iii.
-De-recognition iv.
+De-recognition the Company has transferred substantially all the risks and rewards of the asset iv.
 Impairment of financial assets

 A financial asset (or, where applicable, a part of a financial asset or part of a Company of similar financial assets) is derecognised primarily when: